• Selling Mineral Rights

 People sell their mineral rights for a variety of reasons - one of which is to reduce risks associated with owning minerals or because they do not want to obligate their heirs to these same risks.
 Some people simply prefer to sell and use or invest the proceeds elsewhere.

-Missing Future Royalty Revenue
+Missing Future Revenue

 When you sell your minerals, they are gone forever.
 You no longer have mineral rights to pass to the next generation.
 For this reason, a lot of people only sell 1/4 or 1/2 of their mineral and royalty interest.
 Others sell their royalty interest in the lease but keep the mineral interest.
 When the lease ends, they (or their heirs) still own the executive rights and can enter into a new lease and receive royalty payments.

-Selling Your Minerals Under Market Value
+Selling Under Market Value

 Mineral valuation is subjective.
 Every company has a different formula for valuing minerals and most of them would rather buy minerals on the cheap - so they can flip them at auction.
 It is always a good idea to get multiple quotes for your mineral rights.
 You might be surprised by how much they vary.